DataDog/hiring-engineers/answers.md

 * **Bonus Question** Can you change the collection interval without modifying the Python check file you created?

-⋅⋅⋅The collection interval can be changed by configuring min_collection_interval of each check instance to a positive numerical value.
+The collection interval can be changed by configuring min_collection_interval of each check instance to a positive numerical value.

-#### Visualizing Data:
+## Visualizing Data:

 Utilize the Datadog API to create a Timeboard that contains: